-The School's key objectives for the 2023-24 academic year remains as follows:
+The School's key objectives for the 2024-25 academic year remains as follows:

-- 1. To be forward thinking and continuously developing practice, provision and premises for all student groups - 2.
+- 1. To be forward thinking and continuously developing practice and provision for all student groups - 2.
 Serve the needs and entitlements of our very able students - 3.
 Maintain and strengthen a sense of community, which is vital in a growing school - 4.
 Advance our expertise in girls' education - 5.
 Advance our programmes to empower our students